Become One of the Write People!

 How do new labbies become tutors?

-New tutors participate in weekly Grammar Sessions, in which one-on-one tutoring sessions are simulated with new labbies as the tutors and the Lab Director or an experienced labbie as the student.
+New tutors participate in weekly training workshops in which one-on-one tutoring sessions are simulated with new labbies as the tutors and the Lab Director or an experienced labbie as the student.
 With their focus on tutoring strategies, these sessions will prepare you for almost any tutoring session you might encounter.
-After one semester of intensive grammar sessions, you will know grammar well enough to make it simple for someone else to grasp.
+After one semester of intensive training, you will know grammar well enough to make it simple for someone else to grasp.

 What do paper readers do?